📃 Solution for Exercise M3.02

 model = make_pipeline(scaler, KNeighborsRegressor())

-Use RandomizedSearchCV with n_iter=20 to find the best set of hyperparameters by tuning the following parameters of the model:
+Use RandomizedSearchCV with n_iter=20 and scoring="neg_mean_absolute_error" to tune the following hyperparameters of the model:

 • the parameter n_neighbors of the KNeighborsRegressor with values np.logspace(0, 3, num=10).astype(np.int32);